shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/closed_vpc.md

 # Closed VPC

-{% include info title="Disclaimer" content="This documentation is provided as an example.
-It explains how to setup your Shotgun Tier 1 environment so it can be connected to Shotgun Tier 1 infrastructure.
-Please adapt it to you studio security requirements.
-As Shotgun as no visibility on your AWS Account.
-Making sure that this account is secure is the client responsibility." %}
+{% include info title="Disclaimer" content="This documentation is provided solely as an example.
+It explains how to set up your Shotgun Private Cloud environment so that it can be connected to Shotgun Private Cloud infrastructure.
+Please adapt it to your studio security requirements as needed.
+As Shotgun has no visibility on your AWS Account, ensuring that this account is secure is a client responsibility." %}

-## Setup a VPC with private subnets in the your S3 bucket AWS region
+## Set up a VPC with private subnets in your S3 bucket AWS region

 Using the AWS Console: